+We are sailing!
 We have many changes to share with you!
-Sailing Cruises start June 6.

-- Face Coverings: Each guest over the age of 2 must board & disembark with a facial covering.
-Each crew member will don a facial covering.
+- Face Coverings: Each guest over the age of 2 must board & disembark with a facial covering and wear them until the sails are up, because the crew will be moving about.
+Each crew member will be wearing a facial covering.

 - Sanitize, Sanitize.
 High-touch points of the vessels are sanitized between every sail we operate.
+Deep cleaning is done every morning.
 It would be good to bring your own hand sanitizer with you, or you can use the hand sanitizer in the bathroom area.

 - We have a great bar stocked with craft beer, wine, bubbly and more.
 Bar transactions with be cashless and contactless.
-We will provide you with a simple web portal to buy your drinks while aboard.
+We will provide you with a simple QR Code that gets you to a web portal to buy your drinks while aboard.
 You can even add gratuity into the web portal.
 For those without a smart phone, a tablet will be available for your use.

 - Raising the sails and steering the boat will not be able to happen while under the physical distancing rules.
 We simply can’t have you that close to our crew and captains.